dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

-This is a README to: 1) create fast lists for big trees, 2)submit condor jobs in order to produce reduced trees for Data and MC.
-3) check outputs for trees that did not close correctly
+This is a README to:
+1) create small lists for big tree inputs.
+2)submit condor jobs in order to produce reduced trees for Data and MC.
+3) check outputs, for trees that did not close correctly.